Get the Flash Stretch Assessment. Maximize Tiering to Offset Price Hikes. Learn How

 An unstructured data management solution with a metadatabase gives IT teams a way to collect, manage and enrich metadata across all storage systems, on-premises to the cloud.
 It delivers several benefits for IT, including data classification, search and querying across petabyte-scale data estates, access control, data provenance (history and lineage), full visibility and drill-down capabilities to manage data compliance, AI data governance and costs, and integration with automated data workflows.

-Also see global file index to learn more about the Komprise Global Metadatabase Service for file and object data across the hybrid cloud estate.
+Learn more about the Komprise Global Metadatabase Service for file and object data across the hybrid cloud estate.

 Komprise-Smart-Data-Workflows-blog-THUMB-1Learn more about Komprise Smart Data Workflows, which deliver automated processes for data search, data classification, data tagging, data movement and AI data ingestion.